HR-CMGT/Javascript-Machine-Learning/README.md

 Some tools and tutorials to quickly set up a Machine Learning demo

-#### Wekinator
+#### Practicing with Javascript

+The [webcam detectotron](https://kokodoko.github.io/webcam-detectotron/) is a small javascript demo, that demonstrates the use of the 'k-nearest-neighbour' algorithm.
+This works entirely in the browser.
+You can [clone the source code](https://github.com/KokoDoko/webcam-detectotron) and get it running in 5 minutes.
+The readme file explains how you can build your own detectotron!

+#### Machine Learning for Artists

 Wekinator is a GUI for applying classification and regression algorithms to any input.
-You can use Processing, a webcam, an Arduino, or any other kind of input that you want to analyze.
+Wekinator can connect to output from Processing, a webcam, an Arduino, by listening to OSC signals.

 - [Download Wekinator](http://www.wekinator.org/downloads/)
 - [Wekinator Course on Kadenze](https://www.kadenze.com/courses/machine-learning-for-musicians-and-artists-v) (Audit course is free)